 Keep in mind that search engines use latent semantic indexing keywords and synonyms to provide relevant and accurate search results.
 However, the case for singular and plural keyword variants is different, as user intent is crucial when choosing to target one word or the other.

-Besides, adding semantic keywords and synonyms in a page is how crawlers rank web pages.
-So if you want search engines to rank you on the right keywords accurately, make sure that you understand the user intent and create compelling content that’s relevant with that search behaviour.
+If you want search engines to rank you on the right keywords accurately, make sure that you understand the user intent and create compelling content that’s relevant to that search behaviour.

 Keyword Mistakes You Should Avoid